13. Williwaw

 On days when rain is scarce, sunlight pierces through small, hole-like gaps in the dense clouds.
 It casts spotlight-like beams onto the islands, which glow luminously against the dim sea.
 The previously dark purple rocks now shimmer in shades of pink and sometimes gold under the shifting light.
 Watching these magical islands change colors under this dynamic illumination is like witnessing a dream.

 Looking up at the mountains, the overflowing glacier itself seems to radiate a green fluorescent light in the dim, cloudy sky.
 On the soul-stirring deep purple cliffs on either side of Aomi, pure white waterfalls cascade like tangled threads or flowing somen noodles.
-Every time I witness this otherworldly scene, a new surprise irresistibly fills my heart.
+Every time I witness this otherworldly scene, a new surprise fills my heart.

 But it is strange; one of the small islands ahead appears unnaturally painted in red.
 I check the charts and discover that it is a shipwreck.

-Can the small sailboat "Aomi" navigate safely to the southern tip of South America, Cape Horn?
+Can the small sailboat Aomi navigate safely to the southern tip of South America, Cape Horn?

 ship wreck